-This technote describes the baseline photometric calibration plan for Rubin Commissioning and the first year of data release production for the LSST Survey.
-This includes plans on performing instrumental signature reduction (ISR), which is also known as "detrending"; correct flat-fielding; background/foreground subtraction; and derivation of a uniform photometric calibration over the full survey.
-It also includes plans for generating "calibration frames" such as bias, darks, and various types of flats, incorporating LEDs, a class 4 tunable laser, and a novel Collimated Beam Projector (CBP).
-We expect that this is not the final calibration plan for the LSST survey, but rather a first minimal viable product suitable for the first year of survey observations to meet our required goals for repeatability and uniformity.
-Further improvements are planned to incorporate more effects, although our plan is to take as much calibration data early on to be able to reprocess early data with improved algorithms.
+This technote describes the baseline photometric calibration plan to be delivered by Rubin Construction and to be used in Data Release Production (DRP) during at least the first year of the LSST.
+It includes plans for performing instrumental signature removal (ISR), which is also known as "detrending"; correct flat-fielding; background/foreground subtraction; and derivation of a uniform photometric calibration over the full survey.
+It also includes plans for generating "calibration frames" such as biases, darks, and various types of flats, incorporating LEDs, a class 4 tunable laser, and a novel Collimated Beam Projector (CBP).
+We expect that this is not the final calibration plan for the LSST survey, but rather an initial baseline suitable for the first year of survey observations that will meet our required goals for photometric repeatability and uniformity.
+Further improvements are planned in the future to address effects such as parallel CTI, persistence, and other effects that are not mitigated by the minimal system described in this document.
+We plan to take as much calibration data early on in the survey with the intent to reprocess these data later with improved algorithms.

-The calibration plan in this technote is heavily influenced by the Dark Energy Survey, which achieved better than 2 mmag uniformity over 5000 deg in the Southern sky (Rykoff et al. 2023).
+The calibration plan in this technote is heavily influenced by the Dark Energy Survey, which achieved better than 2 mmag uniformity over 5000 deg2 in the Southern sky (Rykoff et al. 2023).
 In particular, we refer the reader to Bernstein et al. 2017 (henceforth B17) and Burke, Rykoff, et al. 2018 (henceforth BR18).